 Rosy Periwinkle Physical Description

-The fruit of the Rosy Periwinkle develops as an elongated follicle, occurring in pairs.
-Like many plants in its family, the sap of this plant has the consistency of a thick, milky white latex.
+Its leaves typically display a glossy green in color.
+These develop a thick leathery texture.
+The fruit of the Rosy Periwinkle develops as an elongated follicle.
+This feature also most often appears in pairs.
+The sap of this plant has the consistency of a thick, milky white latex.

-Species: C. roseus
+- Species: C. roseus

 Rosy Periwinkle Distribution, Habitat, and Ecology

-Some of the diseases treated by a few of its compounds include a variety of cancers, diabetes, Hodgkin’s lymphoma, and even malaria.
+However, many of the other chemical compounds within the flower prove invaluable in saving lives.
+Thus, it proves itself to be highly useful.
+Some of the diseases treated by its compounds include a variety of cancers, diabetes, Hodgkin’s lymphoma, and even malaria.